Useful information for Georgia

 So, the issue “Visa to Georgia” is settled.

-Citizens of Member States of the European Union may enter Georgia with a travel document, as well as with an identity card issued by a Member State of the European Union.
-The identity card shall contain the name, surname, date of birth and a photo of the person.
+Citizens of European Union member states can enter Georgia with a travel document and an identity card issued by an EU member state.
+The identity card must contain the person’s surname, first name, date of birth and photo.

 The citizens of other countries are invited to get the e-visa online.
-It takes not less than 5 working days to make a decision on a visa application.
+It takes 5 working days to receive a decision on a visa application.
 We are at your disposal to assist you in your efforts.

 Attention!
-Entry into Georgia is strictly prohibited for persons holding a visa issued by the de facto authorities of Abkhazia and South Ossetia or a stamp indicating a stay in one of the two occupied regions of Georgia .
-They expose themselves to the risk of immediate arrest for illegal entry into the country.
+Entry into Georgia is strictly forbidden to persons holding a visa issued by the de facto authorities of Abkhazia and South Ossetia, or a stamp indicating a stay in one of the two occupied regions of Georgia.
+They risk immediate arrest for illegal entry into the country.

 PROHIBITION OF IMPORTATION OF MEDICINES